XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "What is XinFin Network?"
     XinFin Network is an innovative solution to the scalability problem of the Ethereum blockchain, and other current blockchain platforms.
-	XinFin Network relies on a system of 18 Masternodes with Proof of Stake Voting (POSV) consensus that can support low transaction fees and 2-second transaction confirmation times.
+	XinFin Network relies on a system of 18 Masternodes with XinFin Delegated Proof of stake (XDPOS)consensus that can support low transaction fees and 2-second transaction confirmation times.
 	Security, stability and chain finality are guaranteed via novel techniques such as double validation, staking via smart-contracts and true randomization processes.

 	XinFin Network supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.